mighty-gerbils/gerbil-persist/persist.md

 can be achieved, but they require that the domains be under common management, or at least to agree on some costly consensus protocol such as two-phase commit (see section [Composing Persistence Domains](#composing-persistence-domains)).

+Even within a persistence domain, there may be several different notions of atomicity, corresponding to several notions of persistence, against increasingly elaborate threat models: some operations must be atomic with respect to persistence to local disk;
+some must be atomic with respect to persistence to at least one complete remote backup;
+some must be atomic with respect to persistence to a wider quorum of remote backups.
+The stronger the guarantees within the persistence domain, the costlier the atomicity primitive.

 ### Synchronization